mattbnz/web-matt/content/w/2025-03-31-internetnz-dns-censorship.md

 The .nz ccTLD is well regarded internationally.
 The model of using profits earned from domain registration fees to fund projects and programmes that benefit the growth and development of the Internet community in New Zealand has served both the organisation and the country well over the past decades.
 Perhaps due to this, the reality has long been that most kiwis don't know the organisation exists and the number of members has remained stubbornly low.

-But in the last few months that membership has [dramatically changed](https://billbennett.co.nz/internetnz-disrupted/).
+But in the last few months, the membership has [dramatically changed](https://billbennett.co.nz/internetnz-disrupted/).

-The changes in membership were triggered by a "free speech" group encouraging their members to join and oppose a proposed new constitution for the organisation, ostensibly over concerns it would lead to censorship of registrations in the .nz zone.
+A "free speech" group triggered the changes in membership by encouraging their members to join and oppose a proposed new constitution for the organisation, ostensibly over concerns it would lead to censorship of registrations in the .nz zone.
 That's been followed by a counter-surge of sign-ups from others who distrust and dislike the aims and assumed motives of the new members.

-The stated rationale for opposing the consitution is misplaced.
-The new constitution is not perfect, but I'm in favour of its adoption and I hope to see it pass at today's SGM.
+The stated rationale for opposing the constitution is misplaced.
+The new constitution is not perfect, but I'm in favour of it overall and I hope to see it pass at today's SGM.

-I am skeptical of the motivations of those currently opposing the constitution, but ignorning the who and the how of the discussion to date, there is a legitimate conversation to be had to reconcile the increasingly diverse set of viewpoints around what InternetNZ should be as an organisation and how .nz should be operated.
+I am skeptical of the motivations of those currently opposing the constitution, but despite how it has arisen there is a legitimate conversation to be had to reconcile the diverse viewpoints around what InternetNZ should be as an organisation and how .nz should be operated.

 Listening to the discussions has helped confirm my opinions regarding the policies that should be applied to .nz, but unexpectedly has also led me to question whether InternetNZ in its current form has reached the end of its useful life.